 ARC Board Director

-Mynou de Mey (owner of Les Herbes, LTD) has a Master’s Degree in Medicinal Herbology, an International Certification in Aromatherapy, and is a Certified Educator in the field of Aromatherapy.
+Mynou de Mey has been involved in Aromatherapy since 1989, has a Master’s Degree in Medicinal Herbology, an International Certification in Aromatherapy, and is a Certified Educator in the field of Aromatherapy.
 Her extensive training in Aromatherapy and Herbology has greatly contributed to her excellent professional profile.
 Director of the American Institute for Aromatherapy and Herbal Studies, Mynou offers both correspondence and live certificate courses.
 She teaches Aromatherapy worldwide, has appeared on television, and contributes to news articles for health-oriented publications.

 Mynou has served as Vice-President of NAHA (National Association for Holistic Aromatherapy), an association concerned with the education and ethics of aromatherapy in the United States, and previously served on the Educational Committee and the Ethics Committee.
 Mynou is a co-founder, and actively serving as a Board Director for ARC (Aromatherapy Registration Council,) a non-profit organization involved in promoting education in the field of Aromatherapy.

-Mynou was selected by the US-AID program in Washington, to be sent to Russia to teach Cosmetologists and Doctors about the practice of aromatherapy and the business of aromatherapy in the American context.
-There, she introduced to those professionals many essential oils that were unknown or/and unavailable to them.
+Mynou was selected by the US-AID program in Washington D.C. and sent to Russia to teach Cosmetologists and Doctors about the practice of aromatherapy and the business of aromatherapy in the American context.
+There, she introduced many essential oils that were unknown or/and unavailable to those professionals.

 Mynou worked as a consultant for a well-known National Football League, making blends specifically designed for athletes, their success, self-confidence, and the locker room!